jonahgcarpenter/hermes/README.md

 # Hermes

+## I do not plan on paying $100 for an iOS app.
+Because of this there is really no reason to work on this project simply because it will be missing a key feature.
+Nobody wants to use a browser on iOS

 Hermes is a self-hosted, privacy-first communication platform inspired by Discord's lack of privacy and data security.
 Built with performance and user data sovereignty in mind, it features real-time text messaging, voice communication, and server management.

 ## Architecture Overview